Originally Published Thursday, March 8, 2012 4:29PM EST

 The stories that staff members hear on a daily basis are both heartbreaking and heartwarming, said Kislenko.

-Alissa Sinitsyna is one such woman who is starting a new chapter in her life with the donations she is receiving from Furniture Bank.
-On Wednesday, Sinitsyna went to the warehouse and picked out 16 items, including a bed, sofa, desk, armchair, linens and housewares.
+Alissa is one such woman who is starting a new chapter in her life with the donations she is receiving from Furniture Bank.
+On Wednesday, Alissa went to the warehouse and picked out 16 items, including a bed, sofa, desk, armchair, linens and housewares.

 She admits she wasn’t too hopeful when she first stepped into the warehouse but then a piece of furniture caught her eye.